alanho-05/c0323-code-solutions/javascript-local-storage/javascript-local-storage-quiz-notes.md

 You can retrieve data from localStorage with the .getItem() method.

 - What data type can `localStorage` save in the browser?
-String data type can be saved to the localStorage in the browser.
+JSON string data type can be saved to the localStorage in the browser.

 - When does the `'beforeunload'` event fire on the `window` object?
 The beforeunload event fires just before the window object is unloaded.